-3.4 "Foreigners within"?: British people who may also be nationals of other countries
+3.4 'Foreigners within'?: British people who may also be nationals of other countries

 Within the UK, substantial populations are liable to possess the citizenship of other states.
-Such citizenship may be potential rather than actual, and in a culture where identity is currently still not only fluid but also considered a private matter, it is not possible to assess accurately how widespread that may be, though many people also formally possess dual or multiple nationalities.
+Such citizenship may be potential rather than actual, and in a culture where identity is not only fluid but also considered a private matter, it is not possible to assess accurately how widespread that may be, though many people also formally possess dual or multiple nationalities.
 Although the attribution of British nationality was until the 1980s based on the mediaeval idea of allegiance to the monarch, leading to the ius soli regime, paradoxically British law has only rarely leant against dual nationality (Dummett 2005:556).
 Moreover Britain is a mixed society in which for example emigration to the former colonies and return from them, or families spread across countries, have long been relatively common.
 There are therefore substantial numbers of people who have, or are eligible for, the nationality of another country, some of whom may be perceptible as 'ethnic minorities'.
 Any available statistics may however be still more difficult to interpret because some of the other countries allow dual nationality and some do not.
 A person might choose to be British in order to secure a useful European passport.
-On the other hand, countries which forbid dual nationality might deprive non-citizens of desirable rights, such as the right to retain ownership of land in that country, and where the lack of formal citizenship was historically unimportant in Britain, a person might choose not to naturalise for that reason.42 Moreover countries' policies change, so that for example South Africa now allows dual citizenship, whereas in the past it did not.
+On the other hand, countries which forbid dual nationality might deprive non-citizens of desirable rights, such as the right to retain ownership of land in that country, and where the lack of formal citizenship was historically unimportant in Britain, a person might choose not to naturalise for that reason.
+42 Moreover countries' policies change, so that for example South Africa now allows dual citizenship, whereas in the past it did not.

 By instituting a ius sanguinis system, the British Nationality Act 1981 introduced the idea that even UK-born people might be legally foreigners.
 The 'time immemorial' before which questions should not be asked has gradually receded, as the implications of the change permeate practice.
 Anyone born in the UK before 1983 would have been born British, so the cut-off date falls after the immigration of a substantial community from the Caribbean and Indian subcontinent.
 Notably, not only political rhetoric43 but also textbooks on migration (e.g. Castles & Miller 2009: 79) often also tend to suggest that migration began, or at least became a political issue, only after the Second World War.
-In the British context, this was the period during which the substantial immigration was not white but from the Caribbean, the Indian subcontinent and Africa.
-The visibility of such communities, however, together with the more recent legislation making it likely that even UK-born members of such communities may be legally foreign, makes the social integration of immigrant communities and individuals more difficult, even if it is often striking how the reaction to immigrant communities today mirrors that of earlier
+In the British context, this was the period during

-$^{^{42}}$ For example, in the case of the Guantanamo detainee Bisher Al-Rawi, he was said not to have naturalised because been the one 'chosen' to maintain the family's claim on land in Iraq.
+42 For example, in the case of the Guantanamo detainee Bisher Al-Rawi, he was said not to have been naturalised because he was the one 'chosen' to maintain the family's claim on land in Iraq.